-Michel Wurth, 64, is a non-independent Director of ArcelorMittal.
+Michel Wurth, 65, is a non-independent Director of ArcelorMittal.
 He joined Arbed in 1979 and held a variety of functions before joining the Arbed Group Management Board and becoming its chief financial officer in 1996.
 The merger of Aceralia, Arbed and Usinor, leading to the creation of Arcelor in 2002, led to Mr. Wurth's appointment as senior executive vice president and CFO of Arcelor.
-He became a member of ArcelorMittal's Group Management Board in 2006, responsible for Flat Carbon Europe, Global R&D, Distribution Solutions and Long Carbon Worldwide respectively.
+He became a member of ArcelorMittal's Group Management Board in 2006, responsible for Flat Carbon Europe, Global R&D. Distribution Solutions and Long Carbon Worldwide respectively.
 Michel Wurth retired from the GMB in April 2014 and was elected to ArcelorMittal's board of directors in May 2014.
-He holds a Law degree from the University of Grenoble, France, and a degree in Political Science from the Institut d'Études Politiques de Grenoble as well as a Master's of Economics from the London School of Economics, UK.
-Mr. Wurth is also doctor of laws honoris causa of the Sacred Heart University, Luxembourg.
-Mr. Wurth is Chairman of ArcelorMittal Luxembourg S.A. (a wholly owned subsidiary of ArcelorMittal S.A.) as well as

-Vice Chairman of the supervisory board of Dillinger Hütte AG and Dillinger Hütte Saarstahl AG (associates of ArcelorMittal).
-Mr. Wurth has served as Chairman of the Luxembourg Chamber of Commerce since 2004 and is member of the Council of the Central Bank of Luxembourg.
-He is also non-executive Chairman of Paul Wurth S.A. and member of the supervisory board of SMS Group (the controlling shareholder of Paul Wurth S.A.) as well as nonexecutive Chairman of BIP Investment Partners S.A., nonexecutive Director of BGL BNP Paribas S.A., of SMS Group and of Brasserie Nationale.
-Paul Wurth S.A. is controlled by SMS Group, a leading family owned equipment and engineering supplier for the steel and non-ferrous metal producing industry.
-BIP Investment Partners is a Luxembourg based company, mainly invested in private equity, BGL BNP Paribas is a Luxembourg bank, majority owned by BNP of France and Brasserie Nationale is a privately owned brewery based in Luxembourg.
+He holds a Law degree from the University of Grenoble, France, and a degree in Political Science from the Institut d'Études Politiques de Grenoble as well as a Master's of Economics from the London School of Economics, UK, Mr. Wurth is also doctor of laws honoris causa of the Sacred Heart University, Luxembourg.
+Mr. Wurth is Chairman of ArcelorMittal Luxembourg S.A. (a wholly owned subsidiary of ArcelorMittal S.A.) as well as Vice Chairman of the supervisory board of Dillinger Hütte AG and Dillinger Hütte Saarstahl AG (associates of ArcelorMittal).
+Mr. Wurth served as Chairman of the Luxembourg Chamber of Commerce between May 2004 and May 2019 and is a member of the Council of the Central Bank of Luxembourg.
+He is also non-executive Chairman of Paul Wurth S.A. and member of the supervisory board of SMS Group (the controlling shareholder of Paul Wurth S.A.) as well as non-executive Chairman of BIP Investment Partners S.A. and BIP Capital Partners S.A., of Brasserie Nationale.
+Paul Wurth S.A. is controlled by SMS Group, a leading family owned equipment and engineering supplier for the steel and nonferrous metal producing industry.
+BIP Investment Partners and BIP Capital Partners S.A. are Luxembourg based companies organized as investment funds investing in small and mid-cap private equity and Brasserie Nationale is a privately owned brewery based in Luxembourg.
+Mr. Wurth is vice-chairman of the Luxembourg Red Cross.
 Mr. Wurth is a citizen of Luxembourg.

-Karyn Ovelmen, 55, is a non-executive and independent Director of ArcelorMittal as well as the chairman of the Audit & Risk Committee.
-Since January 2019, Mrs. Ovelmen has been the Gas Power Transformation Leader for the General Electric Company.
-Prior to that, she served as Executive Vice President and Chief Financial Officer of Flowserve, a position that she held from June 2015 to February 2017.
+Karyn Ovelmen, 56, is a non-executive and independent Director of ArcelorMittal as well as the chairman of the Audit & Risk Committee.
+From January 2019 to December 31, 2019, Mrs. Ovelmen was the Gas Power Transformation Leader for the General Electric Company.
+Prior to that, she served as Executive Vice President and Chief Financial Officer of Flowserve, a position that she held from June

+2015 to February 2017.
 Previously, she also served as Chief Financial Officer and Executive Vice President of LyondellBasell Industries NV from 2011 to May 2015, as Executive Vice President and Chief Financial Officer of Petroplus Holdings AG from May 2006 to September 2010 and as Executive Vice President and Chief Financial Officer of Argus Services Corporation from 2005 to 2006.
 Prior to that, she was Vice President of External Reporting and Investor Relations for Premcor Refining Group Inc. She also spent 12 years with PricewaterhouseCoopers, primarily serving energy industry accounts.
-Mrs. Ovelmen is a member of the Gates Industrial Corporation plc.
-Board of Directors as a non-executive director and is a member of their Audit Committee since December 2017.
-Mrs. Ovelmen holds a Bachelor of Arts degree from the University of Connecticut, USA, and is a

-Certified Public Accountant ("CPA").
+Mrs. Ovelmen was a member of the Gates Industrial Corporation plc.
+Board of Directors as a non-executive director and was a member of their Audit Committee from December 2017 to March 2019.
+Mrs. Ovelmen holds a Bachelor of Arts degree from the University of Connecticut, USA, and is a Certified Public Accountant ("CPA").
 Mrs. Ovelmen is a citizen of the United States of America.